maevadevs/Go-Developer-Advanced/01-Setup-And-Hello-World/readme.md

   - Requiring this tooling is good software engineering practice
   - Use scripts to specify the build steps
 - **Go developers use `make` as the principal build solution**
-  - Has been used to build programs since 1976
+  - `make` has been used to build programs since 1976
   - Specify a set of operations for building the program
   - Specify the order in which to perform the steps
 - To use `make`